frroossst/frroossst/README.md

 Summer Intern, <a href="https://axonsoftware.com/">Axon Software</a>: building and improving their Instant Messenger platform written in <a href="https://suneido.com/">Suneido</a> from
   June-August 2022

+Programmer, <a href="https://axonsoftware.com/">Axon Software</a>: ai autocomplete with a special emphasis on limited data and limited compute utilisation; revamping/refactoring business code from May-August 2023

+Research Training Student: University of Saskatchewan: Adding optional and gradual types to a dynamic language using only the LSP and no additional syntax
 <!--
 Compiler Engineer, <a href="https://axonsoftware.com/">Axon Software</a>: working on the Go implementation of the Suneido programming language from May-August 2023
 -->